-Electric power suits this SUV to a T — or, rather, to a G. The 2025 Mercedes-Benz G 580 has the familiar G-Class attributes while also being nicer to drive on-road and more capable off-road.
-But just like the regular G-Class, it still suffers from some ergonomic issues and a lack of space.Read full review
+Electric power suits this SUV to a T — or, rather, to a G. The 2025 Mercedes-Benz G 580 EV has the familiar G-Class attributes while also being nicer to drive on-road and more capable off-road.
+But also like the regular G-Class, the G 580 suffers from some ergonomic issues and a lack of space.Read full review

 The Mercedes-Benz G-Class got a makeover for 2025, but like the total redesign it underwent six years ago, you'll be forgiven if it's hard to tell that Mercedes actually changed the thing.
 Don't worry, you're not alone — that's pretty much what Mercedes is going for.
 The G-Class, or G-wagen as it's also known, will forever be a throwback in terms of its appearance, off-road capability and on-road driving experience.
 Extensive modernization has taken place over the years, including updated tech for 2025 and the new G 580 with EQ Technology electric version, but the 2025 G-Class remains an old-school SUV that is unquestionably cool but also significantly compromised.